18F/technology-budgeting/handbook.md

 Although software is never "done" — you’ll always need to adapt to changing technology, policy, regulations, laws, and user needs — there will be a point when you need far fewer developers to continue that work.
 At that point it becomes especially important to have multiple agency employees who fully grasp the software, who are capable of maintaining it.

 For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government product owner.
-Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup>8</sup>
+Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-8"><a href="#footnote-8">8</a></sup>

 #### Checklist

-- □ There are one or more budget-office employees with experience developing complex, custom software in an agile environment who will assist in evaluating custom-software budget requests
+- [ ] There are one or more budget-office employees with experience developing complex, custom software in an agile environment who will assist in evaluating custom-software budget requests
-- □ If there are no budget-office employees with relevant experience, the legislature has a contract with a non-conflicted vendor — one with no other contracts with the state and no ties or partnerships with any COTS products
+- [ ] If there are no budget-office employees with relevant experience, the legislature has a contract with a non-conflicted vendor — one with no other contracts with the state and no ties or partnerships with any COTS products
-- □ The agency has identified a specific government employee who will be providing technical leadership for the project, along with evidence of their experience developing custom software in an agile environment
+- [ ] The agency has identified a specific government employee who will be providing technical leadership for the project, along with evidence of their experience developing custom software in an agile environment

 #### Key questions